clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/3-design-implement-azure-load-balancer-using-azure-portal.md

 ###Zone redundant
 ![Diagram illustrating Zone redundant load balancers in Azure](../media/zone-redundant.png)

+In a region with Availability Zones, a Standard Load Balancer can be zone-redundant.
+This traffic is served by a single IP address.

+A single frontend IP address will survive zone failure.
+The frontend IP may be used to reach all (non-impacted) backend pool members no matter the zone.
+One or more availability zones can fail and the data path survives as long as one zone in the region remains healthy.

+The frontend's IP address is served simultaneously by multiple independent infrastructure deployments in multiple availability zones.
+Any retries or reestablishment will succeed in other zones not affected by the zone failure.

 ###Zonal

+You can choose to have a frontend guaranteed to a single zone, which is known as a zonal.
+This scenario means any inbound or outbound flow is served by a single zone in a region.
+Your frontend shares fate with the health of the zone.
+The data path is unaffected by failures in zones other than where it was guaranteed.
+You can use zonal frontends to expose an IP address per Availability Zone.

+Additionally, the use of zonal frontends directly for load balanced endpoints within each zone is supported.
+You can use this configuration to expose per zone load-balanced endpoints to individually monitor each zone.
+For public endpoints, you can integrate them with a DNS load-balancing product like Traffic Manager and use a single DNS name.

 ![Diagram illustrating Zonal load balancers in Azure](../media/zonal-loadbalancer.png)

+For a public load balancer frontend, you add a zones parameter to the public IP.
+This public IP is referenced by the frontend IP configuration used by the respective rule.

+For an internal load balancer frontend, add a zones parameter to the internal load balancer frontend IP configuration.
+A zonal frontend guarantees an IP address in a subnet to a specific zone.

 ## Selecting an Azure Load Balancer SKU